lindensheehy/3D-Game-Engine/README.md

 ### 🧪 Testing & Benchmarking

-- A custom **output testing framework** was written to validate function behavior.
+- A custom **unit testing framework** was written to validate function behavior.
 Test results are exported as HTML for easy viewing.
 - A simple but flexible **benchmarking system** allows performance testing for any part of the codebase.

 Both systems are modular, reusable, and helped keep the engine stable during development.